AWinterman/api_object_specification/README.rst

 Perhaps more importantly, CFGs are not terribly easy to read.

-This is awefully JSON specific!
+This is awfully JSON specific!
 -------------------------------

 You're right!
 I only write JSON APIs these days, but it doesn't seem unreasonable to extend the specification to support other formats in the future.

+.. _specification-format:

 Specification Format
 --------------------